What material is commonly used for the lenses of periscopes?

 (d) Sweden

-Which German U-boat commander became one of the most successful submarine aces of World War II, sinking a total of 87 ships?
+Which German U-boat commander became one of World War II’s most successful aces, sinking 87 ships?

 (a) Otto Kretschmer